What is Lod & Everything About it in 3D Modelling

 Concept and History of LOD

 A good overview of the history and evolution of LOD can be found in the article “Many Faces of LOD” by Marzia Bolpagni (MACE).
-Drawing from that article, the first instance of LOD usage can be traced back to 2004 to a construction analysis software company, Vico software (now part of Trimble), where they used an LOD like system to associate digital models with the cost of a project.
+Drawing from that article, the first instance of LOD usage can be traced back to 2004 by a construction analysis software company, Vico Software (now part of Trimble), where they used a LOD-like system to associate digital models with the cost of a project.

 The term LOD was later introduced in 2008 by AIA (American Institute of Architects).
 It introduced five ‘Levels of Development’ (LOD 100 - LOD 500) in the Building Information Modeling Protocol Exhibit, which was further updated in 2013.
-These documents became the point of reference in a number of countries – including Australia, Canada, Singapore, China, Taiwan, Germany and France.
-Other countries developed their own variant specification.
+These documents became the point of reference in several countries – including Australia, Canada, Singapore, China, Taiwan, Germany and France.
+Other countries developed their variant specification.

 The Need for Standardising the “Level of D”